-This eulogy by Bob Helms was delivered at the memorial gathering for Clara Solomon on February 17th, 2001 at the Brecht Forum in New York City.
-It appeared in Social Anarchism no. 30 (2001)
+[This eulogy was delivered at the memorial gathering for Clara Solomon on February 17th, 2001 at the Brecht Forum in New York City.
+It appeared in Social Anarchism no. 30 (2001).

 I am grateful for this chance to state my remembrance of my friend and comrade Clara Solomon.

 Because I knew her chiefly as an anarchist, and because she was one from the cradle to the grave, the occasion of Clara's death makes me stop and consider what it means to be alive at this moment in time, and active in the movement.
 Born into an anarchist family, Clara grew up as activities were winding down in the United States.
 She felt the hopes and tragedy of the Spanish War, and in the late hour when I knew her, she was part of this rebirth and steady growth we're seeing now.
 From the beginning of her long life to the end, she was a beautiful part of the scene.
 It's a pleasant coincidence that the last major news event to happen during her life was the stolen election, and the collapse of our government's facade of Democracy.